ThirdRealityStudios/Stack-C-Language/README.md

-# Stack-C-Language
+# Stack implemented in C
-A stack implementation written in modern C standard.
+self-explaining